5 Saving Money Tips From Warren Buffett

 It’s very easy to get consumed with the day to day concerns.
 Yet if you avoid saving and planning for the future, you’re likely to have a stressful retirement.

-Buffett repeatedly states that money doesn’t grow overnight but takes a long time to build up.
+Money saving tips from Warren Buffett reminds us that money doesn’t grow overnight but takes a long time to build up.
 Be patient and understand that the magic of compounding takes time.
 Invest for the long term.

 Start investing a small amount every pay period and over the long term, the money will grow exponentially.